-- (d) a condition that the holder- - (i) conduct an environmental audit for any proposed plan of operations or amendment of a plan of operations; and - (ii) submit an environmental audit report with the plan or amendment; and - (e) a condition that the holder, prior to the termination of the mining lease for whatever cause, shall remove any building or structure purported to be erected under the authority of the mining lease and all mining equipment and plant, on or in the land comprised in the mining lease unless otherwise approved by the Minister; and - (f) a condition that without the prior approval of the Minister the holder shall not obstruct or interfere with any right of access had by any person in respect of land the subject of the mining lease; and - (g) a condition that the holder shall not assign, sublease, or mortgage the mining lease or any part thereof without the consent in writing of the Minister; and - (h) a condition that the holder shall furnish as prescribed all prescribed reports, returns, documents and statements whatever; and - (i) a condition that the holder give materials obtained under the holder's mining operations to the Minister at the times, in the way and in quantities the Minister reasonably requires by written notice to the holder; and - (j) where the mining lease is in respect of land that is a reserve, a condition that the holder shall comply with the terms and conditions upon which the consent of the owner or the Governor in Council to the grant of the mining lease was given; and - (k) a condition that the holder shall maintain during the term of the lease the marking out of the land the subject of the mining lease including any survey pegs but that boundary posts or cairns need not be maintained after the land has been surveyed; and - (l) a condition that the holder shall make all payments of determination relating to compensation at the time or times as agreed or determined pursuant to section 279, 280, 281 or 282; and
+- (a) a condition that the holder shall use the land comprised in the mining lease bona fide for the purpose for which the mining lease was granted and in accordance with this Act and the conditions of the mining lease and for no other purpose; and - (b) a condition that the holder must carry out improvement restoration for the mining lease; and - (c) a condition that the holder, prior to the termination of the mining lease for whatever cause, shall remove any building or structure purported to be erected under the authority of the mining lease and all mining equipment and plant, on or in the land comprised in the mining lease unless otherwise approved by the Minister; and - (d) a condition that without the prior approval of the Minister the holder shall not obstruct or interfere with any right of access had by any person in respect of land the subject of the mining lease; and - (e) a condition that the holder shall not assign, sublease, or mortgage the mining lease or any part thereof without the consent in writing of the Minister; and - (f) a condition that the holder shall furnish as prescribed all prescribed reports, returns, documents and statements whatever; and - (g) a condition that the holder give materials obtained under the holder's mining operations to the Minister at the times, in the way and in quantities the Minister reasonably requires by written notice to the holder; and - (h) where the mining lease is in respect of land that is a reserve, a condition that the holder shall comply with the terms and conditions upon which the consent of the owner or the Governor in Council to the grant of the mining lease was given; and

-- (m) a condition that the holder- - (i) shall pay the rental as prescribed; and - (ii) shall pay the royalty as prescribed; and - (iii) shall pay all local government rates and charges lawfully chargeable against the holder in respect of the land comprised in the mining lease; and - (iv) shall deposit as required by the Minister any security from time to time under this Act; and - (n) a condition that the holder shall comply with the provisions of this Act; and - (o) such other conditions as are prescribed; and - (p) such other conditions as the Governor in Council determines.
+- (i) a condition that the holder shall maintain during the term of the lease the marking out of the land the subject of the mining lease including any survey pegs but that boundary posts or cairns need not be maintained after the land has been surveyed; and - (j) a condition that the holder shall make all payments of compensation and comply with all terms of any agreement or determination relating to compensation at the time or times as agreed or determined pursuant to section 279, 280, 281 or 282; and - (k) a condition that the holder- - (i) shall pay the rental as prescribed; and - (ii) shall pay the royalty as prescribed; and - (iii) shall pay all local government rates and charges lawfully chargeable against the holder in respect of the land comprised in the mining lease; and - (iv) shall deposit as required by the Minister any security from time to time under this Act; and - (1) a condition that the holder shall comply with the provisions of this Act; and - (m) such other conditions as are prescribed; and - (n) such other conditions as the Governor in Council determines.

-(2) The Governor in Council may, on the recommendation of the Minister, grant a mining lease without the imposition of the conditions specified in subsection (1)(d), (e) and (k).
+(2) The Governor in Council may, on the recommendation of the Minister, grant a mining lease without the imposition of the conditions specified in subsection (1)(c) and (i).